Michalia-Lewis/CS5001-Practice-Problems/Boolean Expression & Conditionals/README.md

 # 💡 Boolean Expressions & Conditionals

 This folder contains exercises and examples for **Boolean logic, variables, and conditional statements** in Python.
-In this module, we explore how computers represent and manipulate data, make decisions, and control the flow of a program.
+We explore how computers represent and manipulate data, make decisions, and control the flow of a program.

 ---

 ## 🎯 Learning Objectives
-By the end of this module, you should be able to:

 - Explain what a **variable** is and write statements that assign values
 - Distinguish between Python’s basic data types: **integers**, **floats**, and **strings**